minhaz-nuzhat/ExperimentationPreviewDocs/QuoteOfTheDayQuickStart/README.md

 </script>
 ```

+This is the UI to show the QuoteOfTheDay and handle "Heart-ing" a quote.
+It uses the previously mentioned `Model.ShowGreeting` value to show different things to different users, depending on their variant.

+---

 14. In cmd, in the QuoteOfTheDay folder, run: `dotnet build`
 15. Run: `dotnet run --launch-profile https`
 16. Look for a message in the format `Now listening on: https://localhost:{port}` in the output of the application.
 Navigate to the included link in your browser.